magicmatatjahu/adi/README.md

   ```ts
   ADI.use({plugin}, {options})
   ```

+- Think on passing pipes to the `paramDecorator` as second, third... arguments

 React:
 - Fix problem with ProtoInjector - when ProtInjector is created, before it should point to the parent from context - it must point to the parent before creating, so it jmust be inside React context when ProtoInjector is creating